gwnio/rg-archetype-alexa-aws-lambda/README.md

 * Skip selecting a blueprint and click **Author from scratch** button.
 * On add trigger, choose **Alexa Skills Kit** and select **Next**
 * On configure function -> basic information - assign a name and for the runtime choose **Java 8**
-* On configure function -> Lambda function code - for the code, upload {rg-archetype-alexa-aws-lambda home}\target\rg-archetype-aws-lambda-1.0.jar
+* On configure function -> Lambda function code - for the code, upload {rg-archetype-aws-lambda-alexa-apiai home}\target\rg-archetype-aws-lambda-1.0.jar
 * On configure function -> Lambda function handler and role - for the handler enter **org.rg.archetype.aws.lambda.alexa.MainSpeechletRequestStreamHandler**.
 * On configure function -> Lambda function handler and role - for role, select **Create a custom role**, for IAM Role select **lambda_basic_excution** and choose **Allow**
 * On configure function -> Lambda function handler and role - for existing role, select **lambda_basic_excution**